caseyg/awesome/TOPICS.md

 *   [mdbootstrap/TW-Elements](https://github.com/mdbootstrap/TW-Elements) - 𝙃𝙪𝙜𝙚 collection of Tailwind MIT licensed (free) components, sections and templates 😎

+## vercel-ai

+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 ## vercel-ai-sdk

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 ## zod

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 *   [mfts/papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.